bitfocus/companion-module-obs-studio/HELP.md

 * Set/Toggle Source Mute (Source: Name of Source or audio device in Mixer.
 Mute: True to mute, False to unmute)
 * Toggle Scene Item Visibility
 * Set Source Text (FreeType 2 and GDI+)
-* Trigger HotKey by ID
+* Trigger Hotkey by ID
+* Trigger Hotkey by key *(Note: if you have multiple hotkeys containing the same key, this may trigger both)*
 * Reconnect

 ### Using Trigger Hotkey by ID